The Stevia Plant (get the plant)

 - Taste your food!
 Don’t wait until it comes out of the oven to check for sweetness.
 Taste the batter before it’s baked.

 - The Microwave Test: The sweetness of Stevia tends to cook out, so place 1 tbsp. of prepared batter (cake, muffin, etc.) in a cupcake liner and microwave for 15-20 seconds.
 Carefully remove and taste.
 This will be the sweetness of the final product.
-Add more, if needed, but use the serving spoon in the KAL® Pure Stevia to add to your recipe and make notes accordingly.
+Add more, if needed, but use the mini serving spoon in the stevia container to add to your recipe and make notes accordingly.

 My personal recommended brands of Stevia